norahkerendian/Recipe-Analysis-Project/README.md

 > Rating and Number of Steps

 To start, there is reason to believe that ratings might be missing depending on the number of steps in a recipe.
 Intuitively, if a recipe has a moderate number of steps and is fairly straightforward, then people might not leave a review because the recipe met expectations without eliciting a strong reaction.
-To determine if missing ratings is dependent on the number of steps, a permutation test can be performed.
+To determine if missing ratings are dependent on the number of steps, a permutation test can be performed.

 **Null Hypothesis**: The missingness of the `rating` column does not depend on the number of steps (`n_steps`) in the recipe.